pjgerrits/pjgerrits.github.io/content/authors/admin/_index.md

 - Visitors
 ---

+Hello and welcome to my personal website!
+Here you can find more information about my ongoing Historical and Archaeological research.
+I am primarily interested in geospatial and computational applications in the fields of History, Cultural Heritage and archaeology.
+Research I am involved in are aimed at the use of Computer Vision/Machine Learning of Historical Maps, Network Analysis and the use of geospatial Mobile applications for academic outreach activities.

-Hello and welcome to my personal website.
-I am interested in a wide range of digital and geospatial methods in the fields of History, Cultural Heritage  and archaeology.
-I was first introduced to geospatial studies during my undergraduate and graduate studies in archaeology and have been broadening my horizon in several research projects ever since.
-Currently I am working as a full-time member in the UrbanOccupationsOETR ERC-Funded Research Project at Koç University.
+I was first introduced to geospatial applications for humanities, during my undergraduate and graduate studies in archaeology.
+Since then, I have broadened my horizon in several other History and Archaeological research projects ever since.
+Most recently, I have been employed as a full-time Research Fellow and lead GIS Coordinator in a ERC-Funded Horizon 2020 Research Project, UrbanOccupationsOETR at Koç University.